rayhan-wijaya/my-nvimrc/README.markdown

 # my-nvimrc

-everything you don't want in a neovim config--bundled up
+everything you don't want in a neovim config--bundled up. i don't want to go too off-course off of the defaults (neo)vim establishes, since if i'm ssh'ing into something, i wouldn't want to solely depend on a bombarded config, but instead just baring with the defaults. and, weirdly, after trying this for 2 months, i found the defaults to be better!

 ## Setup